 All I could see was blue sky.

-Sometimes I wonder if we’re called to wander just a little bit more than we’re comfortable with?
+Sometimes I wonder if we’re invited to wander just a little bit more than we’re comfortable with?
 Ours was a story of locational wandering, but I think it’s more than just a location.
 What if it’s about wandering in a larger sense, too?
 Wandering when we’ve been kicked out of the place, the religion, or the family.
 Wandering when we’ve been called away from the thing, the relationship, or the job.
 Wandering when the pain is uncontrollable and unknowable.
 Wandering when the loss is too great for words.
 Wandering when we know our job needs to come to an end, but we’re unsure about what happens next.

 From the moment Adam and Eve were told not to let the Garden’s door hit them on the way out, any Bible reader can’t help but experience the stories of real people in real communities who wander.
-The norm for people of faith is the reality of wandering until they land somewhere.
+The norm for people of faith is the reality of wandering until they arrive somewhere.

 And the wandering doesn’t cease to exist simply because the escrow closes on the new home, or we buy the new shiny thing.
 It doesn’t matter how much money we pour into something that feels like an escape (some of us spend a lifetime in escape-mode), wandering will always live and breathe in our hearts.
-And maybe it’s supposed to.
-Think about it:

 We want security, but we’re given a journey.